Deonte Harty

-Deonte Harty (born Deonte Harris, December 4, 1997) is an American football wide receiver and return specialist for the Buffalo Bills of the National Football League (NFL).
-He played college football at Assumption University in Worcester, Massachusetts, and signed with the New Orleans Saints as an undrafted free agent in 2019.
+Deonte Harty (né Harris; December 4, 1997) is an American professional football wide receiver and return specialist.
+He played college football for the Assumption Greyhounds and signed with the New Orleans Saints as an undrafted free agent in 2019.
 Harty grew up in the Baltimore suburb of Middle River, Maryland and played high school football at Archbishop Curley High School where he also lettered in basketball and track & field.

-High school career
+Early life

 As a senior at Baltimore's Archbishop Curley High School, Harty was named the 2014 Varsity Sports Network Offensive Player of the Year for football.
 He earned All-Conference and All-State honors, and was selected to The Baltimore Suns First-team All-Metro for the 2014 football season.
 That same year, Harty led the Friars to the Maryland Interscholastic Athletic Association (MIAA) B Conference Championship and their first undefeated football season in school history, which included a 28–0 shutout victory over traditional MIAA "A" Conference powerhouse Loyola Blakefield, a game in which Harty amassed 206 total yards (140 rushing, 66 receiving) with 2 touchdowns.
 He recorded 2,030 yards of total offense for that season with 25 touchdowns in 10 games.
 He ran for 1,450 yards for the season on 130 carries with 20 rushing touchdowns.
-In the 2014 MIAA Championship game, Harty had 211 total yards, scoring 5 touchdowns in a 56–14 victory over St. Paul's School to win the conference title.
+In the 2014 MIAA Championship game, Harty had 211 total yards, scoring 5 touchdowns in a 56–14 victory over St. Paul's School to win the league championship.

 As a junior (2013) Harty and rushed for 933 yards on 86 carries for the Friars and scored a total of 18 touchdowns (14 rushing and four receiving).
-His sophomore season (2012), he went for 676 yards on 63 carries with six touchdowns.
+As a sophomore (2012), he went for 676 yards on 63 carries with six touchdowns.